hamza0bendahmane/SihatiMob/README.md

 ## Join development!

 **Build status:** <br>
-The app is not completed yet , so if you wanna help improving it just inbox us on any of these e-mails :
+The app is not completed yet (Some Features need a little bit of improvement & why not add more features ..) , so if you wanna help improving it just inbox us on any of these e-mails :